apache/cassandra-java-driver/manual/statements/built/README.md

 ### Inserting data

-Insertion of data is straightforward - you're specifying the target table in call to `insertInto`, and then provide values to insert either by chaining the several calls to `value` function, or by using the `values` function passing the lists or arrays of column names & corresponding values.
-Following 2 examples are equivalent:
+Insertion of data is straightforward--you specify the target table in call to `insertInto`, and then provide values to insert either by chaining several calls to the `value` function, or by using the `values` function and passing lists or arrays of column names and their corresponding values.
+The following 2 examples are equivalent:

 ```java
 QueryBuilder.insertInto("test").value("id", 4).value("t", "test 4");